Skip to main content

 This command tells Docker to download the necessary components (images) and start them in the background.
 The first run might take a few minutes depending on your internet connection.

 Check if it's running: Run docker compose ps to see the status of the containers.
-All services (webapi, frontend, thumbnail-worker, postgres) should be "running" or "healthy".
+All services (webapi, frontend, asset-processor, postgres) should be "running" or "healthy".

 5. Access the Interface